 In other words, there are some breeders who seek to create “tough” dogs.

 Unfortunately, there are those breeders who seek to breed dogs for fighting or guarding.
 Another source of aggression and undesirable traits is neglect by dog owners.

 Protecting yourself against the risk of liability

-If you have questions regarding dog bites, or any other personal injury concerns, call the Cottrell Law Office at (888) 433-4861.
+If you have questions regarding dog bites or would like to speak to a Joplin, MS dog bites attorney, call the Cottrell Law Office at (888) 433-4861.